temporalio/temporal-pendulum/README.md

 #### Playing the game

-Withing the game you can change the positioning implementations by clicking on the buttons on the right.
+Within the game you can change the positioning implementations by clicking the buttons on the right.

 Notice how the state of the pendulum (position, acceleration, movement) is preserved once you switch from one workflow to another.